boneskull/xstate-audition/README.md

 > Run a Promise Actor or State Machine to Completion

-`runUntilDone(actor)` / `runUntilDoneWith(actor, options)` are curried functions that will start a [Promise Actor][] or [State Machine Actor][] and run it until it reaches a final state.
+`runUntilDone(actor)` / `runUntilDoneWith(actorRef, options)` are curried functions that will start a [Promise Actor][] or [State Machine Actor][] and run it until it reaches a final state.
 Once the actor reaches a final state, it will immediately be stopped.
 The `Promise` will be resolved with the output of the actor.

 > [!NOTE]
 >